ojmuribe/ESPPlcTimer2/METHODS.md

     void reset();

-Force to count from de beginnig.
+Force to count from the beginnig.

 ## q